-of Table A1).
+In 2017, 73% of workers enrolled in plans offered by the government-run healthcare insurance system; the remaining 27% enrolled in plans offered by one of the private providers (see Panel A of Table A2).
 Workers enrolled in the government-run plans have observable characteristics that would predict that they are more costly to insure: they are older, more likely to be women, and have lower salaries.

 The second function of healthcare insurance providers is to administer the paid sick leave system.
-Insurers are in charge of receiving and screening sick leave claims and disbursing sick leave benefits.
+Insurers receive and screen sick leave claims and disburse sick leave benefits.
 Insurers cannot design sick pay plans and must follow the rules set by the central government regarding eligibility criteria and benefits.
 Nonetheless, there are differences in how each provider applies these rules in practice.
-For example, panel B of Table A1 shows that the rejection rate by private insurers is almost three times that of the government-run insurer.
-I argue that these differences in leniency are suggestive evidence that private insurers might have different motives-such as minimizing sick leave payments-when screening sick leave claims.
-My empirical analysis focuses sick pay utilization of workers enrolled in the government-run health insurance system-they represent about 73% of all Chilean workers.
+For example, panel B of Table A2 shows that the rejection rate by private insurers is almost three times that of the government-run insurer.
+These differences in leniency are suggestive evidence that private insurers might have different motives-such as minimizing sick leave payments-when screening sick leave claims.
+My empirical analysis focuses on sick pay utilization of workers enrolled in the government-run health insurance system-they represent about 73% of all Chilean workers.
 The main reason for this choice is that this paper focuses on the provision of paid sick leave as a social insurance system, which is closer to the behavior of the government-run healthcare provider.